Neotys-Labs/helm-neoload-web/README.md

 ### Getting started

-Here is a quick guide about the modifications that must be done on the `values-custom.yaml` file.
+Here is a guide for a quick setup of your `values-custom.yaml` file.

 #### MongoDB configuration

 ##### Host and port

 You need to replace `YOUR_MONGODB_HOST_URL` by your MongoDB server host.
-You also need to change the `port` value accoding to your MongoDB setup.
+You also need to change the `port` value according to your MongoDB setup.

 ```yaml
 neoload: